Small Donate Button

 "Get back to what you know...Do it.
 Just let go" (218).

-The lack of training and the reckless choice of trainer were about to pay their toll.
+The lack of training and the reckless choice of trainer were taking their toll.
 But this was the bed that Tyson had set, and now had to sleep in.

 (Self) Promoter: Don King

-As for Don King, in his autobiography Tyson displays nothing but contempt for his former manager, portraying King as insufferable and disingenuous.
-Tyson even claims to have kicked King in the head on various occasions, though it is not clear how this would have even been possible.
-At any rate, Tyson himself admits to being verbally and physically abusive towards King.
-King, to his credit, got Tyson to see a psychologist, whom Tyson proceeded to scare out of his house on the first visit.
+As for Don King, in his autobiography Tyson displays nothing but contempt for his former promoter, portraying King as insufferable and disingenuous.
+Tyson even recounts kicking King in the head on various occasions and verbally degrading him.
+King, to his credit, arranged for Tyson to see a psychologist, whom Tyson proceeded to scare out of his house on the first visit.

 Don King (Screenshot/ YouTube)